How does the zero-commission model work?

 Freestoxx executes orders as dictated by the SEC's NBBO rule:

 The National Best Bid and Offer (NBBO) is a Securities Exchange Commission (SEC) regulation requiring brokers to trade at the best available (lowest) ask price and the best available (highest) bid price when buying and selling securities for customers.
 The National Best Bid and Offer is the bid or ask price that the average customer will see.
 The Securities and Exchange Commission’s Regulation NMS requires that brokers guarantee their customers this price.

 |FREESTOXX||DEGIRO||Trade Republic||Interactive Brokers|

 |Real-time market quotes

-NBBO (National Best Bid and Offer) is the best price of all exchanges and markets.
-A market maker, on the other hand, adds a profit margin to the share price.
+A market maker adds a profit margin to the share price.
 Many investors are unaware of this 'invisible' cost.
-These are the additional market maker costs when you trade Apple, Tesla, Netflix, Amazon, etc.
+These are examples of how much you pay extra using a market maker when you trade Apple, Tesla, Netflix, Amazon...